 Book and cover design: Asia Pietrzyk /asiapietrzyk.com

-This caesura in musical production has made contemporary music’s crisis of societal relevancy more apparent than ever.
-Bringing together interviews with music curators, musicians, activist networks, and institutional leaders, this book details existing practices and approaches showing that change is possible, but only if the recent wave of interest in curatorial practices, diversity, and divestment from a white, European bourgeois aesthetic are taken seriously by the musical establishment.
-The focus of this book radiates out from the Ultima Festival in Oslo, Norway, tracing connections to related contemporary musical practices in Sweden, Finland, Denmark, Iceland, and Canada.
+The caesura in musical production caused by recent global lockdowns has made contemporary music’s crisis of societal relevancy more apparent than ever.
+Bringing together interviews with music curators, musicians, activist networks and institutional leaders, this book details existing practices and approaches, showing that change is possible but only if the recent wave of interest in curatorial practices, diversity and divestment from a white, European bourgeois aesthetic are taken seriously by the musical establishment.

 Published by OnCurating.org

 22 x 28 cm (US Letter)

 Text in English

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.